publicdomainmap/api/README.md

 # 🗺️🌐 PublicDomainMap API

 This API manipulate the OpenStreetMap database.
 The API is RESTful, meaning that it follows the principles of Representational State Transfer (REST) architectural style.
+This supports a subset of the endpoints from the [OpenStreetMap 0.6 API](https://wiki.openstreetmap.org/wiki/API_v0.6).

 ## 🔐 Authentication